 This would result in direct impacts to wildlife.
 The loss of 4.2 acres of riverine habitats, which are assumed to be used at near-capacity levels, could result in an adverse effect on (loss of) individual animals using those areas.
+Habitat fragmentation can affect behavior, and sensitive life stage disturbance can affect survival.
 Although the loss of habitat and individual animals could be adverse in localized areas, the relative loss of habitat and individual animals is expected to be minimal in relation to the size of the surrounding undeveloped habitat and the wildlife populations using these habitats within the Chilkat and Klehini Valleys.
 Combined, these valleys provide over a million acres of habitat.